Samsung/LPVS/README.md

 1. Install SCANOSS Python package by following the [guideline](https://github.com/scanoss/scanoss.py#installation).

-2. Fill in `licenses.json` file with the information about permitted, restricted, and prohibited licenses (mandatory) as well as their compatibility specifics (optional).
+2. Create necessary MySQL database and user and fill in `licenses` and `license_conflicts` tables with the information about permitted, restricted, and prohibited licenses (mandatory) as well as their compatibility specifics (optional).
-A template of the `licenses.json` file can be found in the repository at `src/main/resources/licenses.json`.
+An example database dump file can be found in the repository at `src/main/resources/database_dump.sql`.

 3. Fill in the lines of the `src/main/resources/application.properties` file:
     ```text